kholt-RH/OpenShiftWorkshop/README.md

 ![image](images/image27.png)

 Here we can see the configuration of the route including what service it is currently associated with.
-If we edit the route, we can change which Service the route is associated with, so let me update this to our new Blue service.
+If we edit the route, we can change which Service the route is associated with, so let's update this to our new Blue service.

 **View Application - Blue**